bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

 For some models,
-it is common to export not only the best fit of the model to the empirical data, but multiple reaslisations of that fit taking into account image noise, typically through some form of bootstrapping procedure.
+it is common to export not only the best fit of the model to the empirical data, but multiple realizations of that fit taking into account image noise, typically through some form of bootstrapping procedure.
 Where this occurs,
 the image data for each parameter possess an additional dimension,